Scientifically Oriented Eighteenth-Century Wall Map of the World, Including The Tracks of Captain James Cook's First Voyage

 - Another circumnavigation included here is that of Louis Antoine de Bougainville.
 From 1766-9 he completed the first French circumnavigation; his was also the second European ship to visit Tahiti.

-- In the far north is the track of “Capt.
-Phipps going out.”
-Commander Constantine Phipps, the second Baron Mulgrave, took the Racehorse and the Carcass north on the British Naval North Polar Expedition in 1773.
-They were thwarted by impenetrable ice just north of 80°N.
+Similarly this edition pre-dates the discoveries of Commander Constantine Phipps, the second Baron Mulgrave, who took the Racehorse and the Carcass north on the British Naval North Polar Expedition in 1773 which reached north of 80°N, with the map showing a completely modified coast of Greenland and Spitsbergen.

 The Transit of Venus is one of the rarest predictable astronomical phenomena, occurring twice in eight years and then not again for over one hundred years (in a 243-year cycle).
 Observing the time it takes for Venus to transit across the sun can help to calculate the size of the solar system and the distance from the Earth to the Sun.
 In 1761, scientific societies sought to record the Transit from posts around the world.
 However, many of the observations were flawed or thwarted by the weather, especially those arranged, in haste, by the Royal Society of London.
 Determined to not repeat the same mistake, the Royal Society planned a South Sea voyage to view the 1769 Transit in concert with the Royal Navy, as the southern Pacific would be one of the places where the Transit was visible.